oibrahi1/Fine-Tuning-LLaVA-NEXT/README.md

 # preprocessing

 The reports that are not sepertaed into the four anatomical regions, can be passed to this function to use prompt engineering with gpt-4 to categorize the report to the required parts.
 You will need an API Key to be passed to the model.
+This function by default takes annotation_quiz_all.json as input unprocessed data, but can be changed to required and it will take any json file to categorize the reports to four regions.

 **python src/preprocess_datasets.py --api_key <API_KEY>**